LennartFr/OutthinkMobile/README.md

 Launch <a href="https://new-console.ng.bluemix.net/mobile/"> Mobile App Builder</a>

+Step 1) Create the GUI from templates
-Step 1.2) Use IBM Mobile Dashboard Store Catalog Backend from https://github.com/ibm-bluemix-mobile-services
+Step 2) Use the <a href="https://github.com/ibm-bluemix-mobile-services">IBM Mobile Dashboard Store Catalog Backend</a>
     It uses an API Connect and Node.js runtime with the Cloudant NoSQL DB, Object Storage, Mobile Client Access, Push Notifications, and Mobile Analytics services on Bluemix.